Talks and discussion | Angela Deuber, Adrien Verschuere, Andrea Zanderigo and Lee Ivett

 Andrea Zanderigo is a co-founder of Baukuh, an architecture studio based in Milan, Genoa and Venice.
 The studio was founded in 2004 and is currently run by Paolo Carpi, Silvia Lupi, Vittorio Pizzigoni, Giacomo Summa, Pier Paolo Tamburelli and Andrea Zanderigo.
 The office considers itself a traditional architectural practice, and an office that proposes experiments to understand the contemporary urban environment.
-Baukuh is the founder of the architectural magazine San Rocco.
+Baukuh created and edits San Rocco.

 Lee Ivett founded the participatory architecture firm, Baxendale.
 His mode of practice is intensely generative, developing low-budget socially-focused projects from scratch largely for working class communities in around Glasgow.
 He works with artists, makers, dancers, growers, academics and musicians to create work within the home, the public realm, the theatre and the gallery.
 His projects include Woodlands Community Garden and he is a tutor at Glasgow School of Art.